-The Company's quarterly results have varied and may, in the future, vary depending on numerous factors, including the timing of CPRIT Grant funding, fluctuations in the Company's derivative liabilities, and whether the Company has granted any stock options.
+The Company's quarterly results have varied and may, in the future, vary depending on numerous factors, including the rate of expenditure relative to financial capacity and operational plans, the timing of CPRIT Grant funding, fluctuations in the Company's derivative liabilities, and whether the Company has granted any stock options.
 Certain of these factors may not be predictable to the Company.
 CPRIT Grant funding is taken proportionately into income against research and development ("R&D") expenses incurred to date, which in some cases may have been incurred in previous quarters.
 Fluctuations on derivative liabilities are discussed below under the subheading "Derivative liabilities" section below.
 The granting of stock options results in share-based payment charges, reflecting the vesting of such stock options.
-General operating costs other than the specific items noted above tend to be quite similar from period to period.